-Besides being wonderfully delicious, these little cakes were my first use of vanilla bean paste.
+Besides being wonderfully delicious, these mini pound cakes were my first use of vanilla bean paste.
 I wasn’t sure I wanted to buy any or just use vanilla extract.
 I decided to go ahead and get it, and I am so glad I did.
 The paste is made from vanilla beans, so you can see little specks of them in these cakes.
 As an added bonus, the paste will keep much longer than vanilla beans, which can dry out.
 For conversion, a tablespoon of paste equals one vanilla bean.
 I’m sure using vanilla extract would not have that much effect on the overall taste, but seeing those little vanilla specks just made me giddy.

 - 1 & 1/2 cups unsalted butter, softened

 - 6 large eggs

 - 1 tablespoon vanilla bean paste or vanilla extract